 \section{Abstract}

 Large Language Models (LLMs) have demonstrated remarkable capabilities in various applications.
 However, their use as writing assistants in specialized domains like finance, medicine, and law is often hampered by a lack of deep domain-specific knowledge and a tendency to hallucinate.
 Existing solutions, such as Retrieval-Augmented Generation (RAG), can suffer from inconsistency across multiple retrieval steps, while online search-based methods often degrade quality due to unreliable web content.
-To address these challenges, we introduce DeepWriter, a customizable, multimodal, long-form writing assistant that operates on a curated, offline knowledge base.
+To address these challenges, we introduce \textbf{DeepWriter}, a multimodal, long-form and fact-grounded writing assistant that operates on a curated, offline knowledge base.
 DeepWriter leverages a novel pipeline that involves task decomposition, outline generation, multimodal retrieval, and section-by-section composition with reflection.
 By deeply mining information from a structured corpus and incorporating both textual and visual elements, DeepWriter generates coherent, factually grounded, and professional-grade documents.
-We also propose a hierarchical knowledge representation to enhance retrieval efficiency and accuracy.
-Our experiments on financial report generation demonstrate that DeepWriter produces high-quality, verifiable articles that surpasses existing baselines in factual accuracy and generated content quality.
+To evaluate the performance of DeepWriter, we curate a benchmark containing five domains, experiment results on the curated benchmark demonstrate that DeepWriter produces high-quality, verifiable articles that surpasses existing baselines in factual accuracy and generated content quality.